 Office Visit Copays

-The copay, which is usually between $15 and $40, is the amount that you pay out of your own pocket for an office visit to your physician or specialist.
-Sometimes the specialist copay is higher, often reaching $50.
+The copay, which is usually between $10 and $50, is the amount that you pay out of your own pocket for an office visit to your physician (pcp) or specialist.
+Typically, the specialist copay is higher, often reaching $50- $100.
 Of course, if you have a "high deductible" or "catastrophic" policy, there may not be any copay since you would have to pay most of the bill (minus a negotiated discount).

-Although it's not often a popular suggestion, I strongly urge you to select higher options.
+Although it's not often a popular suggestion, we strongly urge you to select higher options.
 Why?
 A $10 copay is obviously better and less costly than the $30 amount.
-You save $20 every time you visit your primary care physician or a specialist.
+You save $20 each primary-care physician or specialist visit.
 Don't forget that preventive visits don't require a copay.
 Sounds great.
 But is it?

 Suppose you use the copay five times per year (although many of you will not reach that amount).
 That's a savings of $100 per year.
 But your premium is likely to increase approximately $200-$250 for selecting the least costly option.
 If you have a family policy, you may pay as much as $500-$1,000 more.
 It is not cost-effective to select the lowest available copays, unless it is a group plan through work and you simply have no other alternatives.